 Now use a coloured pencil to edit and improve your writing.
 You could use a thesaurus to improve some of your adjectives, like you did yesterday!

 Read a book aloud to someone else.
 Don't forget to record this in your reading diary :)

-Don't forget to send me a photograph of any parts of your learning on Purple Mash if you can!
+Don't forget to send me a photograph of any parts of your learning on Purple Mash or to my email address!